Hill Country, South Texas, West Texas and Beyond Ranches For Sale

 Classic rock homestead overlooks Cibolo Creek and is surrounded by 43 acres of native Hill Country.
 Amazing views of the surrounding Cibolo Creek Valley offers an idyllic weekend getaway.
 The home is located in the lower portion of the property overlooking this live-water creek, while the remaining acreage at higher elevations allows excellent hunting, hiking or possibilities for other building sites.
 Elevations near the home are approximately 1,600 to 1,845 feet at the peak of the hill.
 Healthy populations of white-tailed as well as axis deer are seen regularly throughout the property.
 Quiet seclusion on the cul-de-sac road is only minutes from Boerne and just down the road from Boerne Lake, within 20 minutes of San Antonio.

 Rancho Suerte is a secluded 56 +/- acre ranch situated in Kendall County.
 Located approximately 3 miles from the Hwy 46 West and Interstate 10 exit, outside of Boerne.
 The ranch has 3,500 +/- feet of Hwy 46 West frontage road.
 The home rests on a beautiful hilltop at 1,675 +/- feet, giving guests tremendous views for miles.
 Huddle around the outdoor fire place on brisk evenings or utilize the outdoor BBQ pit when friends and family gather in the summer.
 There is also a covered patio located near the home.
 The terrain consists of rocky elevation changes ranging from 1,550 +/- feet – 1,700 feet +/-, along with heavy tree cover from junipers, madrone trees, pecan trees and beautiful mature oaks.
 The ranch is currently under an ag exemption and is well watered with three water wells on site.
 The 1.5 +/- acre field has had hay grazer on it in the past and could be a great area to keep horses.
+Neighbor has a conservation easement that occupies two sides of the property.

 Beautiful historic Elm Creek Ranch has been in the same family since the 1940’s.
 Elm Creek, a named wet weather creek, bisects the ranch on the west side of the property situated along Hwy 90.
 A 55+/- acre field at the south part of the property is crossedfenced and perfect for grazing or a horse operation.
 A charming 1940’s 1,400+/- sf home is nestled among magnificent live oak trees, and has been renovated with a new roof, windows, and septic.
 Various hardwoods are a scattered throughout the property.
 A water well provides water to the headquarters and to several water troughs throughout the ranch.
 This is a must see property!

 Towering views and good hunting are a few characteristics of High View Ranch.
 Located just over two miles from the I-10 exit in Kerrville, the 135 +/- acre ranch rests on one of the highest points in Kerr County.
 The ranch provides multiple building sites with picturesque views of the valleys below.
 There is excellent access to the ranch with 3,150 +/- feet of Hwy 16 frontage road.
 The terrain consists of heavy tree cover with drastic elevation changes ranging from 1,820 +/- feet to 2,000 +/- feet.
-The spring fed creek is covered with good oaks and lined with steep bluffs as it flows into a stock tank.
+The creek is covered with good oaks and lined with steep bluffs as it flows into a stock tank.
 The hunting on the ranch is excellent with frequent sightings of whitetail deer, sika deer, turkey and other animals native to the Hill Country.
 An additional 10 +/- acres could possibly be available to total 145 +/- acres.
 Please call listing agent to discuss in more detail.

 Beautiful ranch located just east of Sisterdale.
 We are proud to represent this ranch that offers great views of the surrounding Guadalupe River valley.
 The land has had almost all the cedar removed over the years.
 Nice oaks and other hardwoods dot the landscape.
 The lay of the land is very diverse with good building sites and a nice roll and slope to the south of the property.
 A nice all weather road is in place through the ranch for good access.
 There is abundant game on the property for hunting and recreation.
 This is a unique ranch that will bring many years of recreation to the new buyer.